-We actually tried several restaurants in bali during our food tripping.
-Here are the ones that made the cut to our favorite list!
+We actually tried several restaurants in Bali during our food trip Here are the ones that made the cut to our favorite list!

-We liked Bali Buda so much, we ate here twice even though we had an unspoken rule of trying out a restaurant only once when we’re traveling.
+We liked Bali Buda so much, we ate here twice even though we have an unspoken rule of eating at a restaurant only once when we’re traveling.

 So what’s in Bali Buda?
 First of all, the food is lip-smacking good!
 We can’t believe a lot of the items in the menu are also vegetarian.

 Their tacos has refried beans instead of beef, but you won’t even notice.
 The burger comes with huge fries and a delicious creamy dip, as well as side salad.
 Their mediterranean plate comes in a colorful plate of hummus, babaganoush, tabouli dips and pita bread.
 The vegetarian lasagna is unique and delicious!

 They also offer a range of desserts.
 The blueberry cheesecake is one of the best we’ve tried (sorry, forgot to take picture of this one); the blueberries weren’t added as a topping but baked as the topmost layer of the cake.
 Meanwhile, the “Most Delicious Carrot Cake” lives up to its name.

 A pot of authentic Bali coffee is perfect for capping off the meal.